New Omega Seamaster Diver 300m Co-Axial Master Chronometer Review

 - Then they test the Power Reserve of the watch and make sure that it meets what is advertised.

-- Then they place the watch in 6 different positions while testing it for any deviation of accuracy which can occur when a watch is placed at certain angles which create extra drag on the caliber.
+- Then they place the watch in 6 different positions while testing it for any deviation of accuracy which can occur when a watch is placed at certain angles which creates extra drag on the caliber.

-- Then they test for any deviations while the power reserve is between one 3rd wound and fully wound.
+- Then they test for any deviations while the power reserve is between one 3rd wound and a fully wound.

-- Last but not least they test the water resistance to ensure that it meets the advertised amount.
+- Last but not least they test the water-resistance to ensure that it meets the advertised amount.

 Once all this METAS testing is complete, the watch now has two pedigrees; one is the Chronometer designation from COSC, the other designation is from METAS and is called a MASTER CHRONOMETER.
 As you can see Omega is taking their job very seriously.

 Their mission is clearly to provide diving professionals with the best diving watch in 2018.
 These improvements to the Seamaster certainly puts them ahead of the curve.
+Omega has also now applied the Master Chronometer designation to the Seamaster Chronographs.
+Things just get better and better!